-In attempting to illustrate the differences to my husband who was neck deep in disagreements with his copyeditor over the proper use of commas in headlines, I sent him this picture of a rose bush.
 Most of the plant has lovely dark deep pink roses, but here and there you’ll see a rose with pink outer petals and an orange center.
-If the rose bush represents the set of all writing rules, the pink roses would be the Chicago Manual of Style, and the orange & pink flowers the AP Stylebook.
-As the pink petals on those AP roses illustrate, the AP and Chicago style books have a great deal in common, but aren’t exactly the same.
+If the rose bush represents the set of all writing rules, the pink roses would be the rules as described in the Chicago Manual of Style, and the orange & pink flowers the rules as described in the AP Stylebook.
+As the pink petals on the AP roses illustrate, the AP and Chicago style books have a great deal in common, but aren’t exactly the same.

 So the next time you find yourself arguing with a copyeditor over the placement of commas, the punctuation of possessives, the use of capital letters, and the spacing around em dashes, do yourself a favor and make sure that the two of you are working from the same stylebook.